PrranitArora/PrranitArora/README.md

 <h2 align="left">Hi 👋!
-My name is Prranit Arora and I'm a software developer, located in the United States.</h2>
+My name is Prranit Arora and I'm a software developer located in the United States.</h2>

 ###